goutham41/Monitor-Bitcoin/readme.md

 # Cryptocurrency Price Tracker

-Build a Cryptocurrency Price Tracker.
- “*”This api monitors every 30sec the current bincoin price .
+This api monitors every 30sec the current bincoin price .
- “*”And see if the current price breaking maximum price than it alert by seding email
+And see if the current price breaking maximum (or) minimum price than it alert by seding email.

 ---
 ## Requirements